schambig/holbertonschool-printf-test/README.md

 ```
 gcc *.c
-ar -rc libprintf.a *.o
+ar -rc libholbertonschoolprintf.a *.o
-ranlib libprintf.a
+ranlib libholbertonschool-printf.a
 ```

 Now you will have ```printf.a``` static library, and all you have to do is compile your code with this library: